fannarfreyr/Hierarchical-Vehicle-Classification-Group-44/experiment_log.md

 ----------------------------------------
 3. THE GAP:                    9.56% points

-### Notes from Gemini
+### Notes for report
-This is a textbook result for your report.
-You have successfully created a strong narrative:
+This is a textbook result for the report:

 1. Phase 1 (Frozen): Acc ~42%.
 The model was blind to specific features.